jazzrabbit/protex-jenkins/README.md

 ## Where can I get the latest release? ##
 You can download the latest source from GitHub: https://github.com/blackducksoftware/protex-jenkins.

-You can download the latest release from GitHub.
+You can download the latest release from GitHub: https://github.com/blackducksoftware/protex-jenkins/releases.

 ## Documentation ##
 All documentation for protex-jenkins can be found in project:  https://github.com/blackducksoftware/protex-jenkins/wiki